aws-samples/awsome-distributed-training/1.architectures/8.accounting-database/README.md

 ```

 ## Amazon SageMaker HyperPod Orchestrated by Slurm
-There are 3 steps to setup Slurm with the accounting database:
+There are two steps to setup Slurm with the accounting database:
-	1. sdd
-	1.
+1. Add database configuration file
-	1.
+1. Configure Slurm accounting

 ### Add database configuration file
 You need to execute the following command on the controller node to configure the database connectivity for Slurm.